-• Harm: Alberta's Preventable Overdose Crisis: This film screening was followed by a panel discussion on what needs to be - but hasn't yet been done - to tackle the overdose epidemic in Alberta.
-The panel was made up of experts from various provinces, with attendees from across Canada, Europe, the United States and Australia.

-• Thinking Small for Facility-Based Continuing Care in Alberta explored alternative approaches to seniors' care that promise to be more flexible, affordable, and effective than those shown by the pandemic to be flawed.
-Attendees encompassed researchers, community service providers, professional associations and Alberta Health Services.
+- Harm: Alberta's Preventable Overdose Crisis This film screening was followed by a panel discussion on what needs to be but hasn't yet been done to tackle the overdose epidemic in Alberta.
+The panel was made up of experts from various provinces, with attendees from across Canada, Europe, the United States and Australia. - Thinking Small for Facility-Based Continuing Care in Alberta This event explored alternative approaches to seniors' care that promise to be more flexible, affordable, and effective than those shown by the pandemic to be flawed.
+Attendees encompassed researchers, community service providers, professional associations and Alberta Health Services. - A Conversation with Former Prime Minister Brian Mulroney The former PM spoke to an audience composed of business leaders, policy makers, academics and the general public, about how the country can seize the opportunity presented by the pandemic to address inequalities and challenges inherent in Canadian society and build back a stronger Canada.
+(Online attendance: 589, in-person attendance: 54)

-Institute scientific director Tom Stelfox leads a virtual discussion with former Prime Minister Brian Mulroney in downtown Calgary.
+Institute Scientific Director Tom Stelfox leads a virtual discussion with former Prime Minister Brian Mulroney in downtown Calgary.